ArduCustom/arducustom.github.io/v/dev/AntennaTracker/Parameters.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

 Bitmask of harmonic frequencies to apply Harmonic Notch Filter to\.
 This option takes effect on the next reboot\.
+A value of 0 disables this filter\.
+The first harmonic refers to the base frequency\.

 +------------------------+